 A large part of Smoke and Mirrors is devoted to Savini’s personal life.
 Some of it is relevant to his career, some of it isn’t but will be interesting to his more devoted fans, and some of it is frustratingly vague.
 I understand him not wanting to put everything out in the public eye but for example, if you mention that you used your connections with the police to take full custody of one of your children, you know that viewers will want to know the full story.

 There’s plenty of interview footage with Savini himself, and he comes across as a fairly nice and relatively normal guy.
-Among the other people we hear from are the late George Romero, Alice Cooper, Danny Trejo, Tony Todd, Cory Feldman as well as a couple of Savini’s family members.
-The interviews run from a couple of minute segments that look like they filmed at conventions to longer, more in depth segments.
+Among the other people, we hear from are the late George Romero, Alice Cooper, Danny Trejo, Tony Todd, Cory Feldman as well as a couple of Savini’s family members.
+The interviews run from a couple of minute segments that look like they were filmed at conventions to longer, more in-depth segments.

 Despite its age, Snake and Mirrors is still interesting and newer fans who are just discovering Savini will learn a lot from it.
 Those of us more familiar with his career however may wish Baker had found time to ask about films like Red Scorpion and Bloodsucking Pharaohs in Pittsburgh.